ns-rse/git-collaboration/episodes/branching.md

 might create a branch called `ns-rse/1-fix-typehints` from main.

-This structure is informative as it provides other people you collaborate with or who look at the repository an indication of who created the branch what issue they are looking on if they wish to find out more about it and a very short indication of what it is concerned about.
+This structure is informative as it provides other people you collaborate with or who look at the repository an indication of who created the branch, what issue they are working on and a very short indication of what it is concerned about.
+With this information it is very easy to look up the relevant Issue.

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Challenge 3: Assign Issues, Create Branches and Complete the Tasks

-In pairs assign the `01 Add zero division exception and test` to one person and the `02 Add a square root function and test` to the other person.
+In your pairs assign the `01 Add zero division exception and test` to one person and the `02 Add a square root function and test` to the other person.

-Work through the tasks adding the necessary code, saving, staging and committing your changes then pushing to `origin` (GitHub). **NB** only the first issue for zero division should have a Pull Request created.
+Work through the tasks adding the necessary code, saving, staging and committing your changes then pushing to `origin` (GitHub). **NB** only the first issue for zero division should have a Pull Request created, please do _not_ create a pull request or merge the square root task.

 Assign the person who worked on the Square root function to review and if everything looks good merge the pull request.